Come to an NPC Friends & Family board meeting. We meet every month via teleconference!

 All are welcome!
 Simply dial the teleconference line given for the month at the start of the meeting, or join Executive Director Betsyann Wilson live from a different campus or center each month - locations are announced at this site, one week prior to each meeting date.

-Our next monthly meeting meeting is , Monday, November 25th at 3:30 p.m. on NPC extension 7479.
+Our next meeting meeting is Monday, November 16, 2020 on Zoom.
 Learn more about our meetings on the About Us page!

 Every dollar you gave supports need-based scholarships for some of the finest and most courageous college students ANYWHERE!

 Our fourth annual scholarship Disc Golf Tournament, scheduled for Saturday, August 1, 2020 at the Four Seasons course in Snowflake, has been cancelled, due to COVID-19.
 We look forward to summer 2021, when we can get together again and play disc golf to help NPC Friends and Family provide scholarships for Northland Pioneer College students!

 For information, please contact NPC Friends and Family Executive Director Betsyann Wilson at (928) 536-6245 or firstname.lastname@example.org.
 For questions about the course and tournament format, players can contact “Snowflake” Steve Johnston at email@example.com.

 Pedal the Petrified 2020 -

 NPC FRIENDS & FAMILY’S 8TH ANNUAL PEDAL THE PETRIFIED A VIRTUAL SUCCESS!